Image: A full house enjoys 'Bach & Bachianas' at Southbank Centre's Purcell Room

-Helen has several years' experience curating and producing classical music recitals, talks, symposia, masterclasses, festivals and other concert series across London's major venues, including Southbank Centre's Purcell Room at Queen Elizabeth Hall, St John's Smith Square, Barbican's Milton Court Concert Hall, St Martin-in-the-Fields, St James's Piccadilly, Wigmore Hall, St Peter's Eaton Square, The Other Palace Theatre and Bolívar Hall, amongst many others.
+Helen has several years' experience curating, producing and promoting classical music recitals, talks, symposia, masterclasses, festivals and other concert series across London's major venues, including Southbank Centre's Purcell Room at Queen Elizabeth Hall, St John's Smith Square, Barbican's Milton Court Concert Hall, St Martin-in-the-Fields, St James's Piccadilly, Wigmore Hall, St Peter's Eaton Square, The Other Palace Theatre and Bolívar Hall, amongst many others.

 A specialist in classical Iberican repertoire, Helen's discerning approach to programming is informed by an intimate and extensive knowledge of Latin culture, gleaned from five years' study in Spanish at the University of Cambridge where she pursued two degrees immersed in Hispanic culture, taking papers in History, Literature, Film, Theatre, Sculpture, Photography and Painting.
 A year abroad spent studying piano at the Conservatorio Nacional Superior in Buenos Aires, Argentina, initiated her into the colourful classical music canon of Latin America.